Presentation Projects for ESL/EFL Students

 This presentation project ideas had varying results, since some groups chose a topic that led to a lot of “yes/no” answers and discussions that lasted about 5 minutes, at most.
 However, this could have been avoided by personally approving the topics in advance and requiring groups to submit their assignment for feedback a week or two before the actual presentation.
 I blame nobody but myself for the failure on this one!

-Each group had to choose a current controversial issue (like environmental pollution, suicide, North Korea) and make a poster that had English writing and some interesting pictures on it.
+Each group has to choose a current controversial issue (like environmental pollution, suicide, North Korea) and make a poster that had English writing and some interesting pictures on it.
 Set a (low) max number of words or your posters will be terrible and filled with wordy death!
-Then, the students had to do a presentation based on the poster where each group member spoke for 2 minutes, without a paper.
+Then, the students have to do a presentation based on the poster where each group member speaks for 1-2 minutes, without a paper.

 If I ever did this again, I would do something where the audience was more involved, such as peer grading.
 Or, I would require each group watching the presentation to think of at least 1 question to ask and they’d get a point for doing so.

 This has the potential to be very interesting, or PPT death.
 It all depends on how you set the presentation project up.
-If you do go with this method, you should set a maximum number of slides and also a maximum numbers of words per slide (8-15?).
+If you do go with this method, you should set a maximum number of slides and also a maximum numbers of words per slide (10?).
 Emphasize to students that you want to see pictures, charts, etc. and not a wall of text.
 I generally allow each group to have 1 intro and 1 conclusion slide, and then 1 slide per group member.

 Teach students how to make good PowerPoints and then penalize heavily for not following your recommendations.
 You should also coach students on how to stand to the side and keep their body pointed towards the audience.
 Eye contact is key!